1879 Kentucky Derby

 The 1879 Kentucky Derby was the 5th running of the Kentucky Derby.
 The race took place on May 20, 1879.
 The winning horse Lord Murphy set a new Derby record with a winning time of 2:37.00.
+Lord Murphy was not the first horse out of the starting gate.
+He then dramatically collided with another horse and stumbled badly.
+However he recovered and achieved his note-worthy finish.
+He was the first horse foaled in Tennessee to win the Derby.
+Two more natives of that state would go on to win future Derbys.